Toggle: English / Spanish

 The goal of treatment is to improve kidney function and to delay kidney failure.

-Medicines may include corticosteroids or other medications that suppress the immune system, such as cyclophosphamide, mycophenolate mofetil, or azathioprine.
+Medicines may include drugs that suppress the immune system, such as corticosteroids, cyclophosphamide, mycophenolate mofetil, or azathioprine.

 You may need dialysis to control symptoms of kidney failure, sometimes for only a while.
 A kidney transplant may be recommended.
 People with active lupus should not have a transplant because the condition can occur in the transplanted kidney.